faithvoid/emotionMenu/README.md

 Maybe?
 Probably not.
 Most resolution content is hardcoded for a 480p/480i resolution, as this is specifically targetting CRT setups.
 If I ever unravel that thread, I'll remove this section.
 - "How do I add/modify shortcuts?"
 Open "emotionMenu.py" in your favourite text editor, look for the default launcher items (emulationStation being #1), and add/modify contents to your heart's desire!
 You can add as many shortcuts as you care to scroll through.
+- "How do I change the background video / text colour / font?"
+Great question!
+These are all values that are modifiable in emotionMenu.py, so you can set it up to your liking!
+By default, it comes themed to look like the Playstation 2's iconic main menu, but you're free to make any changes you see fit to your setup!